Ceyda Torun

-Ceyda Torun is a Turkish-born documentary film director and assistant director.
-Her best known work is Kedi, a 2016 documentary on street cats in Istanbul.
+Ceyda Torun is a Turkish-born documentary filmmaker and producer.
+She is best known for directing and producing the 2016 documentary film Kedi, which follows street cats and the people who interact with them in Istanbul.

-Biography
+Early life and education

-Torun was born in Istanbul and moved to Amman, Jordan with her family at age eleven.
-She moved to the United States to attend high school.
-After graduating from Boston University with a degree in Anthropology, she returned to Turkey to work under director Reha Erdem.
-Upon returning to the United States, Torun co-founded production company Termite Films with cinematographer and husband Charlie Wuppermann.
+Torun was born in Istanbul.
+Her family moved to Amman, Jordan, when she was eleven, and she later moved to the United States, where she attended high school.
+She studied anthropology at Boston University.

+After graduating from Boston University, Torun returned to Istanbul and worked as an assistant to director Reha Erdem.
+She later returned to the United States, where she co-founded the production company Termite Films with cinematographer Charlie Wuppermann.